MaryNathalie/TM_Bot/README.md

 ### Instructions:
 1. Identify the key financial figures, dates, or terms in the user's question.
-2. Scan the provided context, **paying close attention to both narrative text and any tables**, to locate these specific data points.
+2. Scan the provided context to locate these specific data points.
-3. Formulate a clear, direct answer to the question using the extracted data.
+3. Formulate a clear answer to the question using the extracted data.
 4. If the context does not contain the necessary information, state that clearly. **Do not make estimations.**

 ---
 ### Example: